skycoin/cx/README.md

 which means that any call to `AddFunction`, `AddStruct` or `AddDefinition` will add objects to this module.

-Let's create a "root" object or context and call its `GetAffordances`
+Let's create a "roto" object or context and call its `GetAffordances`
 method:

 ```